denoland/deno_graph/README.md

 ### `source::Resolver` trait

 This trait "replaces" the default resolution logic of the module graph.
-It is intended to allow concepts like import maps to "plug" into the module graph.
+It is intended to allow concepts like import maps and alternative resolution logic to "plug" into the module graph.

+It has two methods, `resolve` and `resolve_types`, which both have default implementations. `resolve` takes the string specifier from the source and the referring specifier and is expected to return a result with the resolved specifier.

+`resolve_types` takes a specifier and is expected to return a result with an optional module specifier and optional source span of the types that should be used.
+For example, if you are trying represent the `"typings"` field from a `package.json` file, when you receive the request on `resolve_types` for the main module of the package, you would respond with the absolute specifier to the types along with a span that indicates the file URL to the `package.json` and the range where it was specified.
+Including the span is useful to allow errors produced from the graph to indicate "where" the dependency came from.

 ### `source::Locker` trait